 Of course, not all economic structures lend themselves to decentralizing.
 For instance, we could not, due to scales of economy, return to a multitude of automakers such as we had in the 1920s.
 But those industries that lend themselves to decentralizing are more numerous than a cursory thought might otherwise suggest.

 A democratic republic (that structure America followed until 1865, at which point it devolved into a lesser democracy, and since 1980 a plutocracy) is a living, breathing collection of individuals working out the complexities of daily life within human-scaled systems and institutions.
 A democratic republic is not a solution, but a framework for finding solutions.
 “Freedom,” Hayek wrote, “necessarily means that many things will be done which we do not like” (The Constitution of Liberty, Chapter 2) It is a messy, roll-up-the-sleeves engagement to find answers with educated allies and opponents alike.
 The smaller the scale of these efforts, the easier it becomes to accomplish meaningful ends.

 Hyperindividualism (see Humans as Commodities, formerly The Dignity of Humanity paper on Google Drive) plagues us today, and we have lost the ability to engage personally and meaningfully, which breeds partisanship and gridlock not only in institutions such as Congress, but between individuals as well.
 Most of our political and economic activity is tied up in dealing with means, not ends.
 The subsequent waste of political, economic, human, and social capital grows rapidly and in the final analysis, very little is accomplished with so much motion masquerading as work, all the while our heavily centralized capitalist system slides into oblivion.
-Joseph Schumpeter framed it this way in his 1942 work, Capitalism, Socialism and Democracy:
+Joseph Schumpeter framed it this way in Chapter 12 of his 1942 work, Capitalism, Socialism and Democracy: